ajdavis/toro/doc/index.rst

 coroutines, but coordination among these coroutines is difficult without mutexes, queues, and semaphores.

-Toro provides Tornado coroutines with a set of locking primitives analogous to those available for Greenlets in Gevent, or for threads in the standard library.
+Toro provides to Tornado coroutines a set of locking primitives analogous to those available for Greenlets in Gevent, or for threads in the standard library.